Working group on euro risk-free rates

 In such a case, careful transition planning by market participants will be needed to minimise disruption to markets and consumers and to safeguard the continuity of contracts to the greatest extent possible, including contracts that currently reference a term rate rather than an overnight rate.
 These tasks require the involvement of public authorities and a concerted effort by all market participants to facilitate a gradual reduction in the current reliance on interbank offered rates.

-Structure of the group and commitment to transparency
+Structure of the group

 The working group is chaired by a private sector representative and the ECB provides the secretariat.
+The working group is made up of 21 credit institutions as voting members, five institutions as non-voting members and one institution as an invitee.

 The working group will regularly consult market participants and end users, as well as gather feedback from other public authorities.
 Its terms of reference are publicly available and the group will regularly report on its meetings.
 This is to ensure transparency throughout the entire process of identifying and adopting new risk-free rates.